Jack’s Journey from the Jungle

 It is said jackfruit trees are originally from India, though they are now in other areas of South East Asia, the Philippines, Africa, and South America.
 Pretty much in any tropical area near the equator.

 We met Jack three years ago and loved the jackfruit to such an extent that we looked for ways to import it into Europe.
 We scouted for jackfruit farms across Asia and chose to start our jackfruit adventure by setting up a supply chain from Thailand to The Netherlands.

-Two years later, after seeing people’s positive reactions to Jack, we teamed with Valio to consolidate our supply chain in Europe.
-And we are now ready to expand and are looking for partnerships in other countries such as Sri Lanka, India, and Brazil.
+Two years later, after seeing people’s positive reactions to Jack, we teamed with Valio Hamburg to consolidate our supply chain in Europe.
+We will soon be sourcing our jackfruit from Sri Lanka, and are exploring for partnerships in other countries such India and Brazil.